O’Connor scores again, Avalanche top Hurricanes for 5th straight win | Colorado Avalanche

 Jesperi Kotkaniemi and Jaccob Slavin each had a goal and an assist for the Hurricanes (3-3-0), who are 2-3-0 entering the final game of a six-game road trip.
 Pyotr Kochetkov made 22 saves.

+“It was a tough game because I felt like we were doing pretty good, doing some good things,” Carolina coach Rod Brind’Amour said.
+“Obviously, special teams just ate us up.
+It's not like we were giving up a ton, but just every time they had that opportunity, man they put it in the back of the net, and that's what a great team does.”

-Kotkaniemi gave Carolina a 1-0 lead at 16:09 of the first period when he scored on a centering pass from between the circles.
+Kotkaniemi gave the Hurricanes a 1-0 lead at 16:09 of the first period when he scored on a centering pass from between the circles.

+“Throughout this year, we've got going a little bit and then we shoot ourselves in the foot,” Carolina forward Jordan Martinook said.
+“We'll clean it up; we'll do some video.
+We'll practice and try and be better next game.”

 Johansen tied it 1-1 on the power play at 19:54 after redirecting a crossing pass from MacKinnon with his skate at the back side of the net.